dbissell6/DFIR/Blue_Book/Blue_Book.md

 marshall in the middle Similar method used in but instead of a RSA to decrypt the TLS it is a secrets.log

 Rouge shows how to decrypt SMB2 traffic

+To learn a full wirehark tutorial chris greer

 ### Tshark
 Sometimes it is useful to extract data from wireshark, this can be done with tshark